Assyrians

 - Community Strengths Resilience

-- The Assyrian community is known for its resilience, maintaining strong cultural ties and support networks despite historical adversities.
-Community events and religious gatherings reinforce solidarity.
+- The Assyrian community is known for its resilience, cultural preservation efforts, and strong support networks, which have helped them survive and thrive despite historical adversities.

 - Art Music And Expression